AnjaliSandip/OpenFoam-Dakota/README.md

 This program, OpenFOAM-Dakota interface, is released under license GNU GENERAL PUBLIC LICENSE Version 3, 29 June 2007.
 It is maintained by Anjali Sandip.

-An interface program for 2 way coupling between OpenFoam and Dakota has been developed.
+A program for 2 way interface between OpenFoam and Dakota has been developed.
 Furthermore, it was succesfully applied to benchmarks.
 The interface program along with benchmarks have been provided.

 Capabilities: This program integrates the capabilities of multi-physics modeling software, OpenFOAM, and data analytics toolbox, Dakota.